What is Asthma?

 Dust, Dander, and Mites

-- Dust surfaces with a with a microfiber washable cloth.
+- Dust surfaces with a microfiber washable cloth.

 - All solid surface flooring should be cleaned with a mop and a microfiber washable cloth or a HEPA vacuum fitted with a head or nozzle designed for bare floors.
 Surface cleaning with a broom or regular dry mop will disturb the dust, sending it into the air as you remove it.
 Depending on your personal sensitivity to dust, you may find that you need to clean smooth flooring more frequently than carpet because the dust is more readily visible and more easily disturbed into the air.